States that ban, restrict abortion do not guarantee paid family leave for all residents

 THE QUESTION

-Do states restricting or banning abortion guarantee paid family leave for all residents?
+Do states restricting or banning abortion not guarantee paid family leave for all residents?

 THE SOURCES